-In the last 2 years, we have seen acceleration in adoption of Microlearning for formal training.
-Using a series of Microlearning nuggets connected over a learning path or learning journey has proved to be an effective way to offer formal training.
+In the last 2 years, we have seen an acceleration in the adoption of Microlearning for Formal Training.
+Using a series of Microlearning nuggets connected over a learning path or learning journey has proved to be an effective way to offer Formal Training.

-With an increased maturity on its usage for formal training and informal training, Microlearning is one trend that is here to stay.
+With an increased maturity in its usage for Formal Training and Informal Training, Microlearning is one trend that is here to stay.

 The concept of Microlearning is not new.
-In traditional eLearning approach, the Instructional Designers would focus on chunking the source content into manageable bites of information that are easy for the learners to assimilate.
+In the traditional eLearning approach, Instructional Designers would focus on chunking the source content into manageable bites of information or bite-sized courses that are easy for the learners to assimilate.

 Microlearning has its roots in the same concept and in today’s context it is a short, focused learning nugget (designed to be 2-5 mins long and normally not exceeding 7 mins).
 It always has an associated outcome (it is this aspect that differentiates it from being merely an eLearning lite).